-21 Things You Might Not Know About Dazed and Confused
+21 Far Out Facts About Dazed and Confused

-Since its 1993 release, Dazed and Confused has gone on to become a cultural landmark.
-Currently, over two decades after the release of his heady high school masterpiece, director Richard Linklater is working on a “spiritual sequel” to the movie to be called Everybody Wants Some, which will be set in the baseball world.
-With that in mind, we encourage you to find the nearest paddle, toss on some Foghat, and enjoy these 21 Dazed and Confused facts you might not have known.
+Since its 1993 release, Richard Linklater's Dazed and Confused has gone on to become a cultural landmark.
+On the 25th anniversary of the film's release, we encourage you to find the nearest paddle, toss on some Foghat, and enjoy these 21 Dazed and Confused facts you might not have known.

-It might be hard to believe now, but Dazed and Confused was a turkey at the box office, making just over $7,950,000 (its budget was $6.9 million).
-Of course, the film has gone on to have lasting financial legs, selling big on VHS and DVD.
+It might be hard to believe now, but Dazed and Confused was a turkey at the box office, making just short of $8 million (on a $6.9 million budget).
+Of course, the film has gone on to have lasting financial legs, selling big on VHS, DVD, and Blu-ray.
 The soundtrack also eventually went double platinum (back when soundtracks did that kind of thing).

 According to Linklater via an interview with Dazed Magazine (no relation), while the title is lifted from the Led Zeppelin song of the same name, it’s actually meant to accompany the idea that “it takes a full decade to process your teenage years.”
-Unfortunately, he wasn’t able to secure rights to any of Zeppelin’s music, since the band wasn’t interested in licensing their music for movies at the time.
+Unfortunately, Linklater wasn’t able to secure rights to any of Zeppelin’s music for the film, as the band wasn’t interested in licensing their music for movies at the time.

-In surveys conducted by Sight & Sound magazine in 2002 and 2012, Tarantino included the film alongside classics like Taxi Driver; The Great Escape; The Good, the Bad, and the Ugly; and Carrie as one of his 12 all-time favorite movies.
+In surveys conducted by Sight & Sound magazine in 2002 and 2012, Tarantino included Dazed and Confused alongside classics like Taxi Driver; The Great Escape; The Good, the Bad, and the Ugly; and Carrie as one of his 12 all-time favorite movies.
 Tarantino also spoke about the film when it was honored at the Texas Film Hall of Fame Awards in 2013, calling it “maybe the only movie that three different generations of college students have seen multiple times.”

 According to casting director Don Phillips, “every actor in [Los Angeles] wanted to be in it.”
 Claire Danes, Elizabeth Berkley, Ashley Judd, Brendan Fraser, Jon Favreau, and Vince Vaughn were all considered for roles, but didn’t make the cut.
 (Vaughn was in the running for the role of Fred O'Bannion, who was ultimately played by Ben Affleck.)